 Starting Your Tesla Model S or Model X

-The start process is the same in each Model.
+The start process is the same in these first two models.
 However, this will take patience, so please stay with it.

 In general, the key fob needs to be placed in proximity of the front of the center console in order to be recognized by the car.
 Note that the instrument panel will be active with the message “Key Not Inside” displayed.
 The owner’s manuals give multiple spots and methods to try.

 Like the unlock process, it will take several seconds for the car to recognize the fob.
 Once it does, the “Key not Inside” message will disappear.

 There are three basic locations to try, as shown in the image (you might just as well skip to the last one).
 The first, top to bottom, is to simply drop the key fob into the cup holder.
 If this fails, hold the key fob against the front of the console, as we are doing in the image (second).
 There are several places that can be tried in this case alone.